cdsulliv/ResumeParsing/README.md

+utilities.py - contains a useful function to get all the files

+Data from Outside Sources
-sports-list.txt - list of sports for identifying sports participation states.csv - list of states position_list.txt - contains the most common job titles on Glassdoor utilities.py - contains a useful function to get all the files
+sports-list.txt - list of sports for identifying sports participation states.csv - list of states position_list.txt - contains the most common job titles on Glassdoor

-Files to ignore: parsing_new_xlm.py; parsing_xml.py; pdfToText.py; split_work_exp.py (contains Shreya's old work parsing code); debugging; dummy dummy_2 dummy_3_austin (practice for educationsection); leadership_exp_sample.txt is just sample for leadership parsing; out_bio and out_edu and out_edu_2 contain sample output from the practice resumes; scraping.py was used for monster.com resume formats